 While listening to the 2 million tokens, our learner's cue constraints gradually move away from 100.0.
-The final perception grammar and three intermediate stages are shown in Fig. 7, where the constraints for the sibilant /ʃ/ are connected by a solid curve, and those for /s/ by a dotted curve.
+The final perception grammar and three intermediate stages are shown in Figure 7.
+In this figure, the constraints for the sibilant $/\int$ are connected with a solid curve, and those for /s/ are connected with a dotted curve.
 We can see, for instance, that for a spectral mean value of 24.0 Erb (2896 Hz), the dotted curve ends up having a ranking value of 105.0, and the solid curve one of 95.0.
-This means that the cue constraint [24·0 Erb]/s/ ends up being ranked much higher than [24·0 Erb]/[/, and thus the token [24.0 Erb] is most often perceived as /ʃ/ in the final perception grammar (not always, because of the evaluation noise).
-In general, the lowest curve determines which category is perceived most often at any specific spectral mean value in Fig. 7.
+This means that the cue constraint [24.0 Erb]/s/ ends up being ranked much higher than [24.0 Erb]/\(\infty\), and thus the token [24.0 Erb] is most often perceived as /ʃ/ in the final perception grammar (not always, because of the evaluation noise).
+In general, the lowest curve determines which category is perceived most often at any specific spectral-mean value in Figure 7.